levisawatz/Plasma_Flame_Radio/README.md

 # Plasma_Flame_Radio

-This personal project was my deepest step into RF circuits to date and pushed me to buy an oscilloscope and a vector network analyzer (VNA).
+  This personal project was my first big step into RF circuits to date and pushed me to buy an oscilloscope and a vector network analyzer (VNA).

 ## Part 1: Plasma Flame